GDBOI101/Cloud-V2/README.md

 ## Backend Setup
 Read all of the Files in the Docs Folder inside the Backend to get started!
 <br>
-REMEMBER you may not host this for your own Dev/Server that is AGAINST OUR LICENCE only use it for youself!
+REMEMBER you may not host this for your own Server that is AGAINST OUR LICENCE only use it for youself!
 DONT REHOST
 <br>
 Install [NodeJS](https://nodejs.org/en/download/).
 <br>